Lottery Jackpots Exist in Pre-trained Models: Methodology

 \subsection{Lottery Jackpots in Pre-trained Models}

-We aim to verify the existence of lottery tickets without weight tuning in the pre-trained models, termed lottery jackpots.
-We concentrate on pre-trained models since these models are widely visible on the internet, or available from the client, which should be fully utilized and also eliminate the necessity of pre-training a model from scratch.
-Thus, our target for finding lottery jackpots can be reformulated as:
+We aim to verify the existence of lottery tickets without weight training in the pre-trained models, termed lottery jackpots.
+We concentrate on pre-trained models since these models are widely visible on the Internet, or available from the client, which should be fully utilized and also eliminate the necessity of pre-training a model from scratch.
+Built upon a pre-trained model, our target for finding lottery jackpots can be re-formulated as:

-where $\tilde{\mathbf{w}}$ represents the pre-trained weight vector, which differs our method from previous work~\cite{zhou2019deconstructing,ramanujan2020s} that search for the lottery tickets in a randomly initialized network with expanded width.
+where $\tilde{\mathbf{w}}$ represents the pre-trained weight vector, which differs our method from previous work~\cite{zhou2019deconstructing,ramanujan2020s} that search for the lottery tickets in a randomly initialized network with the requirement of expanded network width.

-To prove the existence of lottery jackpots in an unwidened pre-trained model, we adopt the edge-popup~\cite{ramanujan2020s} to search for the lottery jackpots.
+To prove the existence of lottery jackpots in an unwidened pre-trained model, we firstly adopt the edge-popup~\cite{ramanujan2020s} to search for the lottery jackpots.
 Specifically, the mask $\mathbf{m} \in \{0,1\}^k$ is firstly relaxed to a randomly initialized $\mathbf{\bar{m}} \in [0,1]^k$.
-Denote the input of the $l$-th layer as $\mathbf{I}_l$, and then the output $\mathbf{O}_l$ is obtained as
+Denote the input of the network as $\mathbf{X}$, and then the output $\mathbf{Y}$ is obtained as